Fatpandac/DocSearch/README.md

      import { SearchDocumentation } from "./components";

      export default function Command(props: { arguments: { search?: string } }) {
-       // The docsName value must same as you write the name in the apiData return <SearchDocumentation docsName="Vuepress v1" quickSearch={props.arguments?.search} />;
+       // The id value must same as you write the id in the api.ts return <SearchDocumentation id="UUID" quickSearch={props.arguments?.search} />;
      }
      ```